-Between 1896 and 1912, the Netherlands had no established Olympic organisation.
-The Dutch made do with a few sports federations convening on an ad hoc basis prior to the Olympic Games.
-On top of that came a single individual, Baron Van Tuijll van Serooskerken, who contributed financially to allow Dutch athletes to participate in the Games.
-Baron Van Tuijll van Serooskerken was also the first Dutch IOC member.
+Until 1912, the Netherlands had no recognized Olympic committee and only a few Dutch sports federations convening on an ad hoc basis prior to the Olympic Games.
+In addition Baron Van Tuyll van Serooskerken, made financial contributions to enable Dutch athletes to participate in the Games.
+Baron Van Tuyll van Serooskerken was also the first Dutch member of the International Olympic Committee.

-After a period of very little activity between 1936 and 1945, the NOC began to charge the sport federations a membership fee.
+After a period of little activity between 1936 and 1945, the Dutch NOC began to charge the sport federations a membership fee.
 The incoming funding went to preparations for participation in the Olympic Games and other purposes.
 From 1955 onwards, the Dutch government gave more financial support to these ends.
-The NOC also decided to be more strict in selecting athletes for the Olympics in order to use its limited resources more effectively.

-In 1959, the Netherlands Sports Confederations or Nederlandse Sport Federatie (NSF) was founded to provide support to the non-Olympic sport federations.
-In the following decades, cooperation between the two umbrella bodies NOC and NSF increased, which led to the decision of the two Executives Boards in 1988 to merge.
-By 1993, after five turbulent years, the merger had been completed.
-From that point on, NOC*NSF has been the main organization for supporting Dutch sport federations; adding value to elite sport development; acting as the recognised body to send teams to the Games; as well as promoting sport participation and physical activity and Olympism.
+In 1959, the Netherlands Sports Confederations (Nederlandse Sport Federatie, NSF) was founded to provide support to the non-Olympic sport federations.
+In the following decades, cooperation between the two umbrella bodies NOC and NSF increased, which led to a merger of both organisations in 1993.
+From that point on, NOC*NSF has been the main organization for supporting Dutch national governing bodies, acting as the recognised body to send athletes to the Games, as well as promoting sport participation and physical activity and Olympism.

 Paralympic sport has developed significantly in the Netherlands and a majority.
 In recent decades the majority of Paralympic sports have moved from independent Paralympic federations to national (Olympic) federations and became an essential part of these combined federations.